Advent Christian Church: William Miller

 The first Advent Christian Association was founded in Salem, Massachusetts, in 1860.
 The church's formation is rooted in the Adventist teachings begun by Baptist preacher William Miller of Pittsfield, Massachusetts.
 For many years, Miller studied the prophecies recorded in the Old Testament, especially the book of Daniel, and the book of Revelation from the New Testament.
 After many calculations, he announced in 1831 that the Second Advent would occur in 1844.
 Thousands of people believed him and sold their possessions.
 His followers, called Millerites, waited for the coming of Christ and the end of the world and were greatly disappointed when his predictions proved incorrect.

-Albany Conference

-The Albany Conference, formed in the aftermath of Miller's failed predictions, was held in 1845.
-The conference included many major Millerite leaders, such as Miller himself.
-The Advent Christian Church has its roots in this group.

 Jonathan Cummings

 Jonathan Cummings (1817–1894), a disciple of Miller who reset Miller's prediction of Christ's coming to 1854, also influenced individuals who founded the Advent Christian Association.
 A third root of the Advent Christians is found in the rise of the doctrine of conditional immortality among Adventist preachers such as Charles F. Hudson (1795–1881) and George Storrs (1796–1879).
 Rejecting what they believed was a component of Greek philosophy (immortality of the soul), they taught that though man was created for immortality, that immortality had been forfeited in the fall of Adam.
 They believed that only the redeemed would receive eternal life; the dead unconsciously would await the resurrection and final judgement.
 At the time of judgement, the wicked would suffer extinction.
 These teachings separated them from some within the Millerite movement.